fake-name/xA-Scraper/README.md

 Currently, there are some aspects that need work.
 The artist selection system is currently a bit broken, as I was in the process of converting it from being based on text-files to being stored in the database.
 Currently, there isn't a clean way to remove artists from the scrape list, though you can add or modify them.

+## Note: ##

+**This is my oldest "maintained" project, and the codebase is commensuarately *horrible*.
+Portions of it were designed and written while I was still learning python, so there are a bunch of really terrible design decisons baked into the class structure, and much of the code just does stupid things.**

+Since it works, I haven't been able to muster the energy for a rewrite.
+The newer plugins are much better implemented, though the design constraints still place some limits on the structure.

 ---